 The US government did not like that the Sioux rejected the transition to a more farming-based lifestyle and continued to roam the newly-created unceded Indian territory hunting bison.
 Per the treaty the Sioux were well within their rights to continue this practice.

 In response, the US government officially sanctioned an expedition by Lt.
 Col. George Armstrong Custer into the Black Hills.
 This was in direct violation of the 1868 Treaty of Fort Laramie as the Sioux did not give their permission for the expedition on Sioux reservation lands.

-The illegal Custer Expedition discovered gold in the Black Hills and soon thousands or prospectors were swarming upon the Black Hills.
+The illegal Custer Expedition discovered gold in the Black Hills and soon thousands or prospectors swarmed upon the Black Hills.